mapsforge/mapsforge/docs/Integration.md

 ## Jars

-You can find jars (regular and with dependencies) in Maven Central or Snapshots repositories.
+You can find release and snapshot jars (regular and with dependencies) in [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.mapsforge%22) and [Sonatype OSS Repository Hosting](https://oss.sonatype.org/content/repositories/snapshots/org/mapsforge/).

 Third party jars can be found at their respective sites or in Maven Central repository.